Zabraniak/AutoClicker/README.md

 No additional dependencies are needed.
 The script uses the built-in pyautogui, time, and keyboard modules.

 ## Contributing
 Contributions are welcome!
-If you happen to have any improvements or new features to add, feel free to fix this repository, make your changes, and submit a pull request.
+If you have any improvements or new features to add, feel free to fork this repository, make your changes, and submit a pull request.
 That's probably too simple thing to improve but yeah :D

 ## License
 This project is licensed under the MIT License.